laoshanxi/app-mesh/README.md

 rpm -ivh appmanager-1.8.0-1.x86_64.rpm --force
 ```
 Note:
-1. On windows WSL ubuntu, need use `service appmanager start` to force service start, WSL VM does not have full init.d and systemd
+1. On windows WSL ubuntu, use `service appmanager start` to force service start, WSL VM does not have full init.d and systemd
-2. Use env APPMGR_FRESH_INSTALL=Y to enable clean installation
+2. Use env `APPMGR_FRESH_INSTALL=Y` to enable fresh installation (otherwise, SSL and configuration file will not be refreshed)

 ### Command lines